 What is Interlibrary Loan?

-It is not possible for the Wilson Library to have all the information you may need due to building size, budgets, and the amount of information available in the world.
+It is not possible for the Wilson Library or Law Library to have all the information you may need due to building size, budgets, and the amount of information available in the world.
 It can be an article you find in the databases that we don’t have full-text or a book you hear about on the radio or in a magazine.
 We do our best to find it for you through Interlibrary Loan, but sometimes it is not possible.

 What Can You Request From Interlibrary Loan?